ujwalkpl/Mini_Project/README.md

 # <b> Anti-Counterfeit Application for Trustyfi </b>

-As part of mini project we as a team worked on three projects under <a href = "http://www.trustyfi.com/"> Tech Machinery </a>
+As part of mini project we as a team worked on three projects under <a href = "http://www.trustyfi.com/"> TechMachinery Labs</a>

-1.PCF Code Generation* <br>
+1.Generation of Globally Unique Product Codes* <br>
-2.Track and Trace System* <br>
+2.Track and Trace System for product traceability* <br>
 3.IOT Extensible Framework

-To play the demo video <a href = "https://drive.google.com/file/d/1d1vF5-VbsqfMcwwst7s9zI7l6zMAc4Wi/view?usp=drivesdk"> Click here </a>
+Request us to view a demo by clicking here <a href = "https://drive.google.com/file/d/1d1vF5-VbsqfMcwwst7s9zI7l6zMAc4Wi/view?usp=drivesdk"> Click here </a>

 Team mates - <br>
 &nbsp;&nbsp;&nbsp;  Aishwarya N       1MS17IS143 <br>